-Correct lighting techniques will highlight your important features and create the perfect amount of drama in a yard.
-Find out which techniques work best for your home’s architectural features, garden accents, outdoor living spaces or backyard oasis.
+Correct lighting methods will highlight your important features and create the perfect amount of drama in a yard.
+Find out which techniques work best for your home’s architectural features, garden accents, outdoor living spaces, or backyard oasis.

-Silhouetting – By placing a spotlight behind the feature, aimed towards an adjacent wall, you can create an illuminated backdrop.
-This dark outline of the object is useful for showcasing plants and other dense features.
+Place the landscape spotlight behind the feature, aimed towards an adjacent wall; this creates an illuminated backdrop.
+This dark outline of the object showcases the plants and other dense features.
 It looks especially striking in the sunset.

-Shadowing – A similar technique to silhouetting, shadowing also places the fixture towards the base of the feature, aimed towards an adjacent wall.
-However, the goal is to create a softer shadow, and often works best with a tree that has open, delicate foliage.
-The effect of the tree’s movement in the wind is sure to add drama to any home facade.
+A similar technique to silhouetting, shadowing also places the fixture towards the base of the feature, aimed towards an adjacent wall.
+However, the goal is to create a softer shadow, and it often works best with a tree with open, delicate foliage.
+The effect of the tree’s movement in the wind is sure to add drama to any home façade.

-Up-lighting – Offering a greater contrast effect than typical wall-washing, spotlight fixtures are placed closer to a building for a bolder effect.
+This technique displays a better contrast effect than typical wall-washing.
+Spotlight fixtures located closer to a building create a bolder effect.

 Create moonlighting techniques by placing a large fixture with a full glare guard high up inside a tree, and angled downwards.
 This effect looks like moonlight shining down through the branches.
 It causes attractive shadow patterns on the ground to appear, plus it provides a very natural and beautiful lighting effect.